 - Replacing a lost or stolen UCard costs $30.00.

 - The $30.00 replacement fee includes taking a new photo, if you so desire.

 Replacing a Damaged Student UCard (Reduced Price):

 - Replacing a damaged UCard costs only $15.00.

 - To qualify for this reduced price, you must turn in your most current UCard before receiving your replacement UCard.
 If you do not turn in your most current card, the transaction will be treated as a lost/stolen replacement, and you will have to pay the normal replacement fee of $30.00.

 - You are not eligible for a new photo when replacing a damaged UCard.
 If you wish to take new photo, you will have to pay the normal replacement fee of $30.00.

 Paying for a Replacement Student UCard:

 - The UCard Office accepts cash, check, or UCard debit as payment for replacement cards.
+You may also have the charge added to your Bursar's Bill if that is preferable.
 The office cannot accept credit or debit cards as payment.
 However, you can always use your credit/debit card to deposit funds online into your UCard debit account, and use your UCard debit account to pay for the replacement.